-Table 16.
-Periodic monitoring tasks (continued) Task Basic procedures Advanced procedures and troubleshooting Tips: To specify the time period that must elapse before all deduplicated extents are removed from a directory-container storage pool or cloud-container storage pool after they are no longer referenced by the inventory, complete the following steps: 1.
+Task Basic procedures Advanced procedures and troubleshooting Monitor storage pool On the Operations Center Overview page, click the Pools area.
+To view the capacity that was used over the last two weeks, select a pool and click Details.
+Tips: growth over time. • To specify the time period that must elapse before all deduplicated extents are removed from a directory-container storage pool or cloud-container storage pool after they are no longer referenced by the inventory, complete the following steps: 1.
 On the Storage Pools page of the Operations Center, select the storage pool.
-2. Click Details > Properties.
-3. Specify the duration in the Delay period for container reuse field.
-To determine data deduplication performance for directory-container and cloud-container storage pools, use the GENERATE DEDUPSTATS command.
-To view data deduplication statistics for a storage pool, complete the following steps: 1.
+2. Click Details > Properties .
+3. Specify the duration in the Delay period for container reuse field. • To determine data deduplication performance for directory-container and cloud-container storage pools, use the GENERATE DEDUPSTATS command. • To view data deduplication statistics for a storage pool, complete the following steps: 1.
 On the Storage Pools page of the Operations Center, select the storage pool.
-2. Click Details > Properties.
+2. Click Details > Properties .
 Alternatively, use the QUERY EXTENTUPDATES command to display information about updates to data extents in directory-container or cloud-container storage pools.
 The command output can help you determine which data extents are no longer referenced and which ones are eligible to be deleted from the system.
 In the output, monitor the number of data extents that are eligible to be deleted from the system.
-In the output, monitor the number of data extents that are eligible to be deleted from the system.
-This metric has a direct correlation to the amount of free space that will be available within the container storage pool.
-To display the amount of physical space that is occupied by a file space after the removal of the data deduplication savings, use the select from occupancy command.
+This metric has a direct correlation to the amount of free space that will be available within the container storage pool. • To display the amount of physical space that is occupied by a file space after the removal of the data deduplication savings, use the select from occupancy command.
 The command output includes the LOGICAL_MB value.
-LOGICAL_MB is the amount of space that is used by the file
+LOGICAL_MB is th amount of space that is used by the file space.

 Table 16.
+Periodic monitorin Table 16.
 Periodic monitoring tasks (continued) Task Basic procedures Advanced procedures and troubleshooting Evaluate the timing of client schedules.
-Ensure that the start and end On the Operations Center Overview page, click Clients > Schedules.
+Ensure that the start and end On the Operations Center Overview page, click Clients > Schedules .
 Tip: You can receive a warning message if a client operation runs longer than expected.
 Complete the following steps: times of client schedules meet your business needs.
-In the Schedules table, the Start column displays the configured On the Operations Center Overview page, hover over Clients and click Schedules . start time for the scheduled operation.
+In the Schedules table, the Start column displays the configured On the Operations Center Overview page, hover over Clients and click Schedules. start time for the scheduled operation.
 To see when the most 2.
 Select a schedule and click Details . recent operation was started, hover over the clock icon.
-3. View the details of a schedule by clicking the blue arrow next to the row.
-4. In the Run time alert field, specify the time when a warning message will be issued if the scheduled operation is not completed.
+View the details of a schedule by clicking the blue arrow next to the row.
+In the Run time alert field, specify the time when a warning message will be issued if the scheduled operation is not completed.
 5. Click Save .
 Evaluate the timing of maintenance tasks.
-Ensure that the start and end On the Operations Center Overview page, click Servers > Maintenance.
+Ensure that the start and end On the Operations Center Overview page, click Servers > Maintenance .
 Tip: If a maintenance task is running too long, change the start time or the maximum run time.
-Complete the following steps: times of maintenance tasks meet your business needs.
-In the Maintenance table, review the information in the Last Run Time column.
+Complete the following steps: times of maintenance tasks meet your business In the Maintenance table, review the information in the Last Run Time column.
 To see when the last maintenance task was started, hover over the clock icon.
-1. On the Operations Center Overview page, hover over the settings icon and click Command Builder .
+1. On the Operations Center Overview page, needs. hover over the settings icon ® and click Command Builder .
 2. To change the start time or maximum run time for a task, issue the UPDATE SCHEDULE command.
-For instructions, see UPDATE SCHEDULE (Update a client schedule).
+For instructions, see UPDATE SCHEDULE (Update a client schedule) .

-QUERY ACTLOG (Query the activity log)

-UPDATE STGPOOL (Update a storage pool)

-QUERY EXTENTUPDATES (Query updated data extents)
+QUERY ACTLOG (Query the activity log) UPDATE STGPOOL (Update a storage pool) QUERY EXTENTUPDATES (Query updated data extents)